lchop/Cpp_guide/C++.md

 *Instantiate on the heap*:
 Why ?

-* if we want that the object to live after a scoop end, for example
+* if we want that the object to live after a scoop end, for example outside a fonction where we instantiate our object
+* Not enough memory in the stack.

 *
 ~~~cpp